Employment Discrimination: Overview

 Many states, counties, and municipalities have also enacted anti-discrimination laws that often apply to every employer, no matter how small.
 Many of these statutes create additional protected classes, such as gays and lesbians, those who have received welfare, those who are married, the unmarried, and those who have children.

-If you believe that you have been discriminated against by a potential or current employer -- as a job applicant or current employee-- to best protect your legal rights it is important that you discuss your situation with an experienced employment law attorney.
-Especially in light of the EEOC filing deadlines discussed above, meeting with an attorney sooner rather than later will ensure that your right to a legal remedy is not lost.
+If you believe that you've been discriminated against by an employer -- as a job applicant or current employee -- meeting with an attorney sooner rather than later will ensure that your right to a legal remedy is not lost.
 Don't delay; contact an employment law attorney in your area today.